- Specialty Mesothelioma

-While working at the NCI, Dr. Hassan has the opportunity to research on the topic of mesothelioma extensively.
-Due to the NCI’s sufficient funding, Dr. Hassan is able to continue his research and hopes to one day find a cure for this rare and deadly disease.
-Being devoted to his research, Dr. Hassan is now a principal investigator of clinical trials involving immunotherapy at NCI.
+While working at the NCI, Dr. Hassan extensively researches mesothelioma.
+Through the NCI’s financial support, Dr. Hassan can continue his research and hopes to one day find a cure for this rare disease.
+He also serves as a principal investigator of clinical trials involving immunotherapy at NCI.

 “There are a lot of advantages to doing research here, especially with a disease like mesothelioma.
 Everything you need to succeed is right here.”